json420/degu/doc/rgi.rst

 ======================

 Note that this design is done out of deep respect for the `WSGI`_ standard.
-Considering the delicate balance needed between backward compatibility on multiple fronts, WSGI is an exceedingly good design.
+Considering the delicate balance needed for compatibility on multiple fronts, WSGI is an exceedingly good design.

 *RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you did *not* need `CGI`_ compatibility.
-It would be tempting to call RGI a WSGI 2.0 draft hopeful, but RGI is not in the original spirit of WSGI in some important ways (in particular, its complete disregard for CGI compatibility).
-Thus, this is RGI 0.1, not WSGI 2.0.

 RGI focuses on improvement in a number of areas: